JakeTheSillySnake/SQLBootcamp/src/day00/README.md

     FROM (SELECT … FROM person_visits WHERE …) AS pv -- this is an internal query in a main FROM clause ORDER BY ...

-Please add a ordering clause by person name in ascending mode and by pizzeria name in descending mode.
+Please add an ordering clause by person name in ascending mode and by pizzeria name in descending mode.